 A squall hit just as they pulled up to the Game Den.
 “Have fun.
 I’ll be back to get you at nine, all right?”
 Tess hiked her denim vest over her head for shelter as she ran out.
 Steve was about to follow when he felt Mrs. Harrison’s long fingers on his shoulder.
 He turned automatically, and her brown doe eyes shone.
 “Tess thinks you’re really something, you know that?”
 When she drew her hand back, she didn’t know what to do with it for a second before planting it on the steering wheel.
-Bemused, Steve merely smiled and then plunged into the rain.
+Bemused, Steve offered her a smile and then plunged into the rain.

 Once in the shop, he pushed water back out of his hair, and Tess removed her vest and brushed at her sodden forelocks.
 Rei and Curt had gotten to the store ahead of them.
 Rei thumbed a romance novel.
 When he noticed them, he replaced the book with a self-conscious expression and headed over.
-Meanwhile, at the counter, Magnus the store owner talked with Curt.
+Meanwhile, Magnus the store owner talked at the counter with Curt.

 “My character Bard the Blade just reached seventh rank,” Magnus was saying.
 “I hadn’t thought of retraining him as a wizard, but that’s a good idea.”
 There was no condescension in his attitude.
 Magnus respected what kids had to say about Castles & Catacombs.